 The Four-Hour School Day: How You and Your Kids Can Thrive in the Homeschool Life by Durenda Wilson

 Withdrawing your child from the traditional school system can be daunting.
 Many parents wonder if they have what it takes to homeschool day in and day out.
-Durenda Wilson knows these doubts and insecurities well, but after homeschooling 8 children for 25+ years, she has seen God’s faithfulness as she trusted the process of home education.
+Durenda Wilson knows these doubts and insecurities well.
+After homeschooling 8 children for 25+ years, she has seen God’s faithfulness as she trusted the process of home education.
 Whether you’re a brand-new homeschool parent or you’ve been homeschooling for a while, this book will encourage you to break free from comparison, let go of your ideas of what homeschooling “should” look like, and embrace the freedom and flexibility of homeschooling in a way that works for your unique family.

 Expect Something Beautiful: Finding God’s Good Gifts in Motherhood by Laura Booz